Who Is Tiffany Trump?

 Maples then moved to Calabasas, California (near Los Angeles), saying that she raised Trump as “a single mother.”
 Tiffany attended the more than $30,000-a-year Viewpoint School and the mother and daughter counted the now-famous Kardashian clan as part of their circle of friends.

 Unlike her mother, Trump did not catch the acting bug, but she dabbled in music briefly as a teen, releasing a single, “Like a Bird,” with singers Sprite and Logic in 2011.
 During a Where Are They Now? segment on Oprah Winfrey's show, Trump said, "I love music, but right now my priority is just focusing on school and getting into a good college."

 In 2011, with a little help from her big sister Ivanka, she landed a summer internship working at Vogue before starting her classes at the University of Pennsylvania, where she graduated from in 2016.

 2016 U.S. Presidential Campaign

-After graduating from college in May 2016, Tiffany joined the other members of the Trump family at campaign appearances.
+After her college graduation, Trump joined the other members of the Trump family at campaign appearances.
 She briefly stepped into the spotlight to give a speech about her father on the second night of the 2016 Republican National Convention.
 Noting up front that she was nervous, she said: “Like my father, I never back down from challenges, so here I am, a little new to the convention scene, but very honored and confident in the man America is coming to know."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!